Documentation / Graphite

 To send metrics to Graphite you need to at least configure the Graphite host: --graphite.host.

-If you don’t run Graphite on default port you can change that to by --graphite.port.
+If you don't run Graphite on the default port, you can change that with --graphite.port.

 If your instance is behind authentication you can use --graphite.auth with the format user:password.

-If you use a specifc port for the user interface (and where we send the annotations) you can change that with --graphite.httpPort.
+If you use a specific port for the user interface (and where we send the annotations), you can change that with --graphite.httpPort.

 If you use a different web host for Graphite than your default host, you can change that with --graphite.webHost.
 If you don't use a specific web host, the default domain will be used.

-Each URL is by default split into domain and the URL when we send it to Graphite.
-By default sitespeed.io remove query parameters from the URL bit if you need them you can change that by adding --graphite.includeQueryParams.
+Each URL is by default split into domain and URL when we send it to Graphite.
+By default sitespeed.io removes query parameters from the URL, but if you need them you can change that by adding --graphite.includeQueryParams.

 If you want metrics from each iteration you can use --graphite.perIteration.
 Using this will give raw metrics that are not aggregated (min, max, median, mean).